quic/toolchain_for_hexagon/README.md

 Once the source repos are setup, build the toolchain using `build-toolchain.sh`.

+> [!IMPORTANT]
+> Note that build-toolchain.sh often makes assumptions about the source repos such
+> that you should only expect it to work if you check out the known-good git refs
+> used for previous releases.

 `build-toolchain.sh` / `build-buildroot.sh` expect the inputs below as environment
 variables: